pragyandhar/Voice-Cloning-Personalized-Speech-Synthesis/Frontend Voice Cloning/README.md

 Deploy the contents of `dist/` to your hosting of choice (e.g., Netlify, Vercel, GitHub Pages, or a static server).

  ---

- ## Ownership & Contributions

-This project was wholly developed by the owner.
-At this time, external contributions are not being accepted.

----

 ## License